QMSTR/qmstr/doc/content/configuration/_index.md

 ### Test Reporter

-`Test reporter` runs tests on the build graph to reassure the graph contains the expected results after the analysis phase and that we can proceed to the reporting phase.
+`test-reporter` runs tests on the build graph to reassure the graph contains the expected results after the analysis phase and that we can proceed to the reporting phase.

 ### HTML Reporter

-`HTML reporter` produces a site with the QMSTR reports of the project.
+`qmstr-reporter-html` produces a site with the QMSTR reports of the project.
 In the `config` section please provide the URL which will host the site.